 By watching this event for free on demand, you will:

 - Better understand the Nature Crisis, the problems that lead to and arise from it, and the potential solutions to this multi-faceted issue.

 - Learn about the links between biodiversity loss, the threat to human health through the increased potential for pandemics, and some of the solutions available in education, sustainable agriculture/aquaculture, the circular economy, and broader social policy.

 - Learn about the seminal UK Treasury-commissioned Dasgupta Review, the economics of ecology, and the effect it can/may have on Scottish policy.

 - Hear from some of the most distinguished speakers on the nature crisis, biodiversity loss, and the natural environment.

+The on-demand event is free to watch.
 This event is CPD certified in principle.

 Join us for our other upcoming events in the Climate Emergency Series: